scporet/scporet.github.io/_posts/2019-01-25-Deep-into-the-Caverns.md

 <body>
 <h1>Trip to Luray Caverns and Surrounding Area</h1>

 <p>In my travels up and down the Interstate routes over the years, I must of passed cavern row on I81 a dozen times driving from the FL Gulf Coast to the Northeast to visit family.
-I always remembered passing the sign for Luray Caverns.
+I always remembered passing the sign for <a href="https://luraycaverns.com/" target="_blank">Luray Caverns</a>.
 In my haste of praying to the church of blessed acceleration (love that Blues Brothers pun!), I'd never seem to find the time to make a stop there.
 It wasn't until a few years later, living in the Chesapeake area, when we lived close enough to plan a long weekend journey.</p>

-<p></p>
+<h3>Largest Cavern on the East Coast</h3>
+<p>Yes, that's not only a boast, but true.
+In addition, the air quality in the cavern is better than wearing a respirator.
+Not kidding.
+Our tour guide did mention that allergy suffers feel instant relief when touring the cavern.
+There is quite a bit of information of the website that I won't repeat here.
+But I can say, it's a geological marvel to see, and a must to visit to appreciate. </p>

+<p> I always liked traveling through the Appalacian trail tGetting to the site was a piece of cake.  </p>

 <p><img src="/assets/images/cavern_1.jpg" alt="Mirror image of stelagtites">